 By-Laws

-The South Australia Junior Basketball League referred to as the SAJBL By-Laws provide clear guidance for parents, players, and coaches.
-These by-laws are designed to ensure the safety and wellbeing of all participants including players, spectators, coaches, and referees.
+The South Australia Junior Basketball League, referred to as the SAJBL, provides clear guidance for parents, players, and coaches.
+These by-laws are designed to ensure the safety and wellbeing of all participants, including players, spectators, coaches, and referees.

 This document outlines the rules and regulations that all participants in the SAJBL competition must follow.
 In addition, all members are expected to uphold the SAJBL Code of Behaviour, which sets the minimum standards for players, coaches, administrators, and spectators.